|The Greatest Story Ever Told About

 1 Corinthians 3:16

 Don't you know that you yourselves are God's temple and that God's Spirit lives in you.

 Each one of us is a temple in which God lives.
-God does not only live in a church, or in
+God does not only live in a church, or in heaven,

-we should honor God with our body as a temple holy unto God.
+honor God with our body as a temple holy unto God.

 And in the church God has appointed first of

 then workers of miracles, also those having